GalipMert28/ORION-TI-84-2.00-FIRMWARE-PACKAGE-RE/README.md

 ## Overview

-ORION-TI-84-2.00-FIRMWARE-PACKAGE-RE is a pure reverse engineering project focused on the Texas Instruments TI-84 calculator firmware version 2.00, analyzed entirely at the assembly level.
+ORION-TI-84-2.00-FIRMWARE-PACKAGE-RE is a pure reverse engineering project focused on the Orion TI-84 Plus calculator firmware version 2.00, analyzed entirely at the assembly level.
 (My First RE Project)